A Magical Town called McGregor

 McGregor is a two and a half drive from Cape Town; 20 minutes from Robertson.
-Not situated on a main road, the turnoff is far away; driving past many vineyards and open land.
+Not situated on the main road, the turnoff is far away; driving past many vineyards and open land.
 It’s an indescribable feeling when you enter the town.
-Quite hard to write about without using the generalised descriptive words.
+Quite hard to write about without using the generalized descriptive words.

 The sign greeted us while scones of children driving up and down the streets on their bikes.
 We stopped alongside the dirt road, orientating ourselves with the environment, stretched our legs and listened to sounds of nature; making sure to take an image of the town name.